RandstormBTC/randstorm/README.md

 With 6 CPU cores this function generates ~ 1,000,000 Bitcoin HEX private keys / second.

-Compared to more secure bitcoin libraries, such secrets and os.urandom which generates keys at less than half the speed.
+Compared to more secure bitcoin libraries, such as secrets and os.urandom which generates keys at less than half the speed.

 ## Key Generating and Searching Speed